The 10 Best 75 Inch TVs

 video play icon

-This wiki has been updated 24 times since it was first published in January of 2017.
+This wiki has been updated 28 times since it was first published in January of 2017.
 A 75-inch TV makes the perfect centerpiece to a home theater, and you're likely to spend many hours in front of it enjoying immersive entertainment.
 For that reason, it's important to invest wisely.
 A number of cutting-edge technologies are making the large flat screen experience better and more affordable than ever, and these televisions are among the best of the crop.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 1. Samsung Q80T